svenvc/zinc/zinc-http-components-paper.md

 Select the above expression and inspect or print it.
 If all goes well, you'll get a String back containing a very small HTML document.
 The #get: method belongs to the convenience API.
-Let's make it a bit more explicit what happened.
+Let's be a bit more explicit about what happened.

     ZnClient new
       url: 'http://zn.stfx.eu/zn/small.html';
       get;
       response.

-Here we explicitely set the url using #url:, execute an HTTP GET using #get and ask for the response object using #response.
+Here we explicitly set the url using #url:, execute an HTTP GET using #get and ask for the response object using #response.
 The above returns a ZnResponse object.
 It consists of 3 elements:

 1. a ZnStatusLine object
 2. a ZnHeaders object
 3. an optional ZnEntity object

-The status line says HTTP/1.1 200 OK, which means the request was successfull.
+The status line says HTTP/1.1 200 OK, which means the request was successful.
 This can be tested by sending #isSuccess to either the response object or the client itself.
 The headers contain meta data related to the response, including:

 - the content-type (a mime-type), accessed with #contentType
-- the content-lenth (a byte count), accessed with #contentLength
+- the content-length (a byte count), accessed with #contentLength
 - the date the response was generated
 - the server that generated the response